-- gives effect to the Reorganization Transactions and assumes the effectiveness of our amended and restated certificate of incorporation and bylaws, which we will adopt prior to completion of this offering; - assumes an initial public offering price of \$15.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus); - assumes the underwriters do not exercise their option to purchase up to 2,000,000 additional shares of Class A common stock; - excludes up to 11,111,111 shares of our Class A common stock issuable upon the conversion of the Convertible Preferred (assuming all shares of Convertible Preferred are converted into shares of Class A common stock at an assumed conversion price of \$18.00 per share based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus); - excludes 21,131,322 shares of Class A common stock reserved for issuance upon the redemption or exchange of 21,131,322 LLC Units that will be held by the Continuing Pre-IPO LLC Members after the completion of this offering; - excludes up to 2,024,446 shares of Class A common stock that may vest in the future depending on the valuation of our Class A common stock in connection with the acquisition of Rumble in March 2021; - excludes up to 2,024,446 shares of Class A common stock issued to the sellers of Rumble that would vest in the event our Class A common stock has a weighted average market value of at least \$61.90 per share for a defined period of time; - excludes up to 2,349,725 shares of Class B common stock that would be issued to certain of our executive officers, other employees and directors in the event that their LLC Units vest as a result of our Class A common stock trading above \$18.67 per share for a defined period of time, and up to 280,524 shares of Class B common stock that would be issued upon vesting of LLC Units during various time periods through August 2024; - excludes 5,745,507 shares of Class A common stock that may be granted under our 2021 Omnibus Incentive Plan (the "2021 Plan"), which includes 741,021 restricted stock units ("RSUs") that we expect to grant to certain employees and directors in connection with this offering.
+- gives effect to the Reorganization Transactions and assumes the effectiveness of our amended and restated certificate of incorporation and bylaws, which we will adopt prior to completion of this offering; - assumes the underwriters do not exercise their option to purchase up to 1,500,000 additional shares of Class A common stock;

+- · excludes up to 13,888,889 shares of our Class A common stock issuable upon the conversion of the Convertible Preferred; - excludes 23,542,663 shares of Class A common stock reserved for issuance upon the redemption or exchange of 23,542,663 LLC Units that will be held by the Continuing Pre-IPO LLC Members after the completion of this offering; - excludes up to 2,024,446 shares of Class A common stock issued to the sellers of Rumble that would vest in the event our Class A common stock has a weighted average market value of at least \$61.90 per share for a defined period of time; - excludes up to 1,934,547 shares of Class B common stock that would be issued to certain of our executive officers, other employees and directors in the event that their LLC Units vest as a result of our Class A common stock trading above \$19.03 per share for a defined period of time, and up to 250,124 shares of Class B common stock that would be issued upon vesting of LLC Units during various time periods through August 2024; - excludes 5,745,507 shares of Class A common stock that may be granted under our 2021 Omnibus Incentive Plan (the "2021 Plan"), which includes 776,773 restricted stock units ("RSUs") that we granted to certain employees and directors in connection with this offering.
 See "Executive Compensation-2021 Omnibus Incentive Plan" and "Executive Compensation-IPO Restricted Stock Unit Awards" for additional information; - and excludes 1,251,122 shares of Class A common stock to be reserved for future issuance under our 2021 Employee Stock Purchase Plan (the "ESPP"), which will become effective prior to the completion of this offering.
 Our ESPP provides for annual automatic increases in the number of shares of Class A common stock reserved thereunder.
 See "Executive Compensation-2021 Employee Stock Purchase Plan" for additional information.